 2022 Hyundai Palisade Trim Levels, Configurations & Comparisons.

-The Hyundai Palisade is a relatively recent addition to the market, and it's already made a name for itself as a high-quality three-row SUV.
-Hyundai has given this model a capable V6 engine, a sizable cabin with room for up to eight passengers, and so many high-tech features.
+The Hyundai Palisade was introduced not long ago, but still, it has earned a good name for itself as a high-quality three-row SUV.
+This model of the Hyundai has been blessed with a powerful V6 engine, a cabin that can accommodate up to 8 passengers, and plenty of other high-tech features.

 Every 2022 Hyundai Palisade comes with a 3.8-liter V6 engine.
 It works together with an eight-speed automatic transmission, and it makes 291 horsepower and 262 pound-feet of torque.
 There's plenty of responsiveness with this model.
 If drivers prefer to have some manual control, they can use the paddle shifters mounted on the steering wheel.
 Towing capacity is 5,000 pounds, which is excellent.

 There are four available trims, starting with the SE and going up to the Calligraphy.
 As readers will soon find out, the SE is quite refined in many ways, and the higher trims each have their own advantages.

 Compare the SE vs SEL Trims.
 What is the difference?